José González (footballer, born 1966): Playing career

 Born in Cádiz, Andalusia, he was known simply as José during his playing days.
 He finished his youth career with Cádiz CF, making his senior debut with the reserves in the Tercera División.
 On 9 September 1984 he played his first match as a professional, starting in a 2–0 home win over RC Celta de Vigo in the Segunda División.

 José was definitely promoted to the first team in summer 1986, and made his La Liga debut on 2 November of that year by coming on as a late substitute in a 1–0 away loss against RCD Español.
 He scored his first professional goal on 20 March 1988, his side's third in a 4–1 home rout of Real Betis.

-On 17 August 1991, after scoring a career-best seven goals to help his team avoid relegation in the play-offs, José signed a three-year deal with fellow league club RCD Mallorca, for 75 million pesetas.
+On 17 August 1991, after scoring a career-best seven goals to help his team avoid relegation in the play-offs, José signed a three-year deal with fellow top-tier club RCD Mallorca, for 75 million pesetas.
 He appeared in only five matches in his first season, which ended in relegation.

 After featuring more regularly the following campaign, José joined Albacete Balompié in a return to the top flight.
 He subsequently represented Rayo Vallecano, Málaga CF and China's Tianjin TEDA FC, retiring with the latter in 1997 at the age of only 30.